Unprecedented ransomware attack a nightmarish 'wakeup call'

-The latest cause for concern is WannaCry, a nasty piece of ransomware that locks up your computer and holds it hostage until you pay the hackers.
-Ransomware isn't new, but the difference here is scale: As of Sunday, more than 100,000 organizations in at least 150 countries had been affected, making this the largest cyberextortion scheme ever.
-(You can actually watch a real-time map of affected computers)
+WannaCry is no scary movie but a nasty piece of ransomware that locks up your computer and holds it hostage until you pay the hackers.
+Ransomware isn't new, but the difference with this one is scale: As of Sunday, more than 200,000 devices in at least 150 countries have been affected, making this the largest cyberextortion scheme ever.
+(You can actually watch a real-time map of affected computers.)

+And because of our dependence on tech, there are no easy solutions.

-"The WannaCry ransomware outbreak is a wakeup call for the world," said Andreas Kuehlmann, senior vice president of the software integrity group at software provider Synopsys.
+"The WannaCry ransomware outbreak is a wake-up call for the world," said Andreas Kuehlmann, senior vice president of the software integrity group at software maker Synopsys.
 "It highlights not only our interconnectedness and deep-seated dependence on technology, but the massive challenge we face in securing the ecosystem of software and systems we rely on."

 With new cases cropping up over the weekend in China and Japan, following the first wave in the UK and elsewhere on Friday, it's no wonder millions of people walked into their offices wondering if they too were victims of WannaCry.
 Or worse: What if this outbreak evolves into something even more dangerous and widespread?

-WannaCry has already shown the ability to change.
-An analyst from MalwareTech on Friday stumbled upon a way to halt the initial attack, unwittingly activating a kill switch, By Monday, however, hackers had changed the code so that kill switch no longer worked.
+WannaCry has already shown its ability to change.
+An analyst from MalwareTech on Friday stumbled on a way to halt the initial attack, unwittingly activating a kill switch.
+By Monday, however, hackers had changed the code so that kill switch no longer worked.

 Genesis of WannaCry